A Taste of Her Own Medicine:

 So what took you to New York City?
 What year was that?

 I came to NYC in “the summer of my 27th year” as John Denver once put it.
 I came here to change my life, and because I didn’t want to have to ever drive a car again.
 I never liked to drive.
 Driving sucks.
 “I Hate Fast Cars” — The Buzzcocks.

-Unfortunately, soon after her arrival in New York City, Gail fell into a coma, the result of a rare allergic reaction to the tropical bodega situated next to her first apartment.
+Unfortunately, soon after her arrival in New York City, Gail fell into a coma, the result of a rare allergic reaction to the tropical bodega situated next to her first apartment (Note: this is a joke).
 But not even a deep state of catatonia could slow Gail down.
 One night in 1995, a night nurse noticed Gail’s vital signs were doing a whoopty-doo.
 Soon after, doctors were able to confirm that she seemed to be regaining outward motor activity, and in fact had been co-editing a Nine Inch Nails fanzine!

 You called Ink 19 to offer us a Marilyn Manson interview.